 How We’re Ranking

-Figures below are 2026 market estimates aggregated from Superior Pool Routes' operational data across Florida, Florida DBPR licensing records, and US Census housing statistics.
-They're directional, not precise — use them to prioritize markets, not to project specific revenue.
+These figures are 2026 market estimates based on Superior Pool Routes’ operational data across Florida, Florida DBPR licensing records, and US Census housing statistics.
+They are directional, not exact.
+Use them to choose a market, not to build a spreadsheet fantasy.

 The Top 10 Florida Cities for Pool Service in 2026